-As Figure 10 illustrates, at each period the group velocity measurements are sensitive to shallower structures than the phase velocities.
-Phase velocity maps, therefore, generally should be compared with somewhat shorter period group velocity maps.
-Thus, comparison between Figures 8 and 9 reveals that the phase velocity map at 12 sec is similar to the group velocity map at 20 sec and the phase velocity map at 20 sec is quite like the group velocity pattern at 30 sec.
+[29] As Figure 10 illustrates, at each period the group velocity measurements are sensitive to shallower structures than the phase velocities.
+Phase velocity maps, therefore, generally should be compared with somewhat shorter-period group velocity maps.
+Thus, comparison between Figures 8 and 9 reveals that the phase velocity map at 12 s is similar to the group velocity map at 20 s and the phase velocity map at 20 s.
 Because of the lower uncertainty in the phase velocity measurements, however, the phase velocity maps generally are more accurate than the maps of group velocity.